Location: La Verne, CA

 The Irene Carlson Gallery of Photography, which is managed by the department, was founded in 1990 on the garden-level of Miller Hall.
 The gallery presents four exhibitions by contemporary photographers each year.
 Learn more about the exhibition programs and its history at https://sites.laverne.edu/photography/irene-carlson-gallery/

 Additionally, the Staff Photography Archive is a managed digital asset image bank comprised of student photographs taken in tandem with their assignments for the campus newspaper and magazine.
 Established circa 1983, the Archive continues to accumulate documentary content offering a rich visual history of the University of La Verne.

 To learn more about the department visit https://sites.laverne.edu/photography/

 Responsibilities include, but are not limited to, the following: teaching six courses per year inclusive of a wide array of photography courses, including photographic history, theory, traditional black and white and color materials, studio lighting, and senior projects; advising and mentoring students, internship development, curriculum review, new and online course development; faculty service and providing leadership for a team of dedicated adjunct/senior adjunct faculty; supervision of Photography Department Manager; and other administrative duties; contributions to curatorial services for the Irene Carlson Gallery of Photography.

-Evidence of effective teaching, successful endeavors in research/creative arts, and a terminal degree (PhD) in an appropriately related academic field of study are expected.
+Evidence of effective teaching, successful endeavors in research/creative arts, and a terminal degree (PhD or MFA ) in an appropriately related academic field of study are expected.